Kidel/Doubly-Linked-List/README.md

 # Doubly-Linked-List
-C++ homework from my first year at University
+An old C++ homework from my first year at University